 Below yoga sequence should be used as a guide by yoga teachers to create their own yoga class plans

-Bikram Hot Yoga Sequence (26 poses) for Muscle Toning and Flexibility: Yoga Poses, Cues, Steps, and Breath Information
+Bikram Hot Yoga: Hot Yoga Sequence for Muscle Flexibility: Yoga Poses, Cues, Steps, and Breathing instructions

 Yoga Sequence Builder for Yoga Teachers: Plan your yoga classes, build yoga sequencing foundation with sequence guides, and get yoga sequencing ideas with daily yoga sequences and reference cues.